Soft Calibration Objectives for Neural Networks: Introduction

 \section{Introduction}

 Despite the success of deep neural networks across a variety of domains, they are still susceptible to miscalibrated predictions.
-Both over- and under-confidence contribute to miscalibration, and deep neural networks empirically exhibit high calibration error \citep{Guo2017OnCO}.
+Both over- and under-confidence contribute to miscalibration, and empirically, deep neural networks empirically exhibit significant miscalibration \citep{Guo2017OnCO}.
 Calibration error (\emph{CE}) quantifies a model's miscalibration by measuring how much its confidence, i.e. the predicted probability of correctness, diverges from its accuracy, i.e. the empirical probability of correctness.
 Models with low CE are critical in domains where satisfactory outcomes depend on well-modeled uncertainty, such as autonomous vehicle navigation \citep{Bojarski2016EndTE} and medical diagnostics \citep{Jiang2012CalibratingPM, Caruana2015IntelligibleMF, Kocbek2020LocalIO}.
 Calibration has also been shown to be useful for improving model fairness \citep{Pleiss2017FairnessCalibration} and detecting out-of-distribution data \citep{Kuleshov2017EstimatingUO, Devries2018LearningCF, Shao2020CalibratingDN}.
 More generally, low CE is desirable in any setting in which thresholds are applied to the predicted confidence of a neural network in order to make a decision.

 Methods for quantifying CE typically involve binning model predictions based on their confidence.
 CE is then computed empirically as a weighted average of the absolute difference in average prediction confidence and average accuracy across different bins \citep{Naeini2015ObtainingWC}.
-Oftentimes these bins are selected heuristically such as "equal-width" (uniformly binning the score interval) and "equal-mass" (with equal numbers of samples per-bin) \citep{nixon2019measuring}.
+Oftentimes these bins are selected heuristically such as \emph{equal-width} (uniformly binning the score interval) and \emph{equal-mass} (with equal numbers of samples per-bin) \citep{nixon2019measuring}.

-However, these commonly used measures of CE are not differentiable since the binning operation has zero derivative within a bin and is discontinuous at bin boundaries.
-As a result, neural networks do not directly train their parameters to minimize CE either during training or during post-hoc recalibration.
+However, these commonly used measures of CE are not trainable with gradient-based methods because the binning operation is discrete and has zero derivatives.
+As a result, neural network parameters are not directly trained to minimize CE, either during training or during post-hoc recalibration.
 In this paper, we introduce new objectives based on a differentiable binning scheme that can be used to efficiently and directly optimize for calibration.